What the Options Market Tells Us About United Airlines Holdings

 Whether these are institutions or just wealthy individuals, we don't know.
 But when something this big happens with UAL, it often means somebody knows something is about to happen.

-Today, Benzinga's options scanner spotted 36 options trades for United Airlines Holdings.
+Today, Benzinga's options scanner spotted 16 uncommon options trades for United Airlines Holdings.

 This isn't normal.

-Based on the trading activity, it appears that the significant investors are aiming for a price territory stretching from $33.0 to $95.0 for United Airlines Holdings over the recent three months.
+Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $57.5 to $130.0 for United Airlines Holdings over the last 3 months.

-Examining the volume and open interest provides crucial insights into stock research.
-This information is key in gauging liquidity and interest levels for United Airlines Holdings's options at certain strike prices.
-Below, we present a snapshot of the trends in volume and open interest for calls and puts across United Airlines Holdings's significant trades, within a strike price range of $33.0 to $95.0, over the past month.
+Assessing the volume and open interest is a strategic step in options trading.
+These metrics shed light on the liquidity and investor interest in United Airlines Holdings's options at specified strike prices.
+The forthcoming data visualizes the fluctuation in volume and open interest for both calls and puts, linked to United Airlines Holdings's substantial trades, within a strike price spectrum from $57.5 to $130.0 over the preceding 30 days.

 |Symbol